-Trade and other operating receivables are initially recognised at fair value and subsequently at amortised cost, which generally corresponds to their nominal value.
+Trade receivables, the shareholder loan granted to Afyren Neoxy and other operating receivables are initially recognised at fair value and subsequently at amortised cost, which generally corresponds to their nominal value.

 In accordance with IFRS 9, the Company applies the simplified method in measuring trade receivables and recognises expected impairment losses over their lifetime.